pnp/pnpjs/~status.md

 // TODO:: do we want to move to .env files, seems to be a sorta "norm" folks are using?
 // TODO:: redo tagging and telemetry
 // TODO:: maintain an experimental release
+// TODO:: need to update our /samples and maybe more? remove rollup sample

 ## experiments: